 • a statement describing the funding plan, including employer support (if applicable), personal investment, external scholarships, or other financial arrangements over the three-year program

-The program may offer additional intakes in a given year, subject to demand and available supervision.
-Applicants are strongly encouraged to begin discussions with the DEng program team several months before this deadline to ensure adequate time for project and supervisor alignment.
+The DEng program is planned for intake in Fall 2026.
+Applicants are strongly encouraged to begin discussions with the program team early to allow adequate time for project refinement and research team development.

 Why the Doctor of Engineering (DEng) Stands Out